petrock99/phishingMLP/README.md

 ----
 ## Setup

-The script was tested with _Python 3.9_ & _Pytorch 1.11.0_ using _anaconda 22.9.0_ on _macOS Ventura 13.0_ & __CSU Server OS Version__.
-It may work with other package & versions, but has not been tested.
-An environment.yml, with expected package versions, file has been supplied for quick & easy bring up of the project.<br>
+The script was tested with _Python 3.9_ & _Pytorch 1.11.0_ using _anaconda 22.9.0_ on _macOS Ventura 13.0_ & AlmaLinux 8.6.
+It may work with other operating systems and package versions, but has not been tested.
+An environment.yml file has been supplied for quick & easy bring up of the project.<br>
 <br>
 ```
 % git clone https://github.com/petrock99/phishingMLPFactory.git